icetianli/icetianli.github.io/about.md

 permalink: /about/
 ---

-I am Tian Li and a PhD student in Bristol Glaciology Centre of University of Bristol.
+I am a PhD student at the University of Bristol.
 I have strong interests in glacial changes of Antarctic Ice Sheet under climate change.
-In particular, my research focuses on Antarctic ice shelves, which are vital parts in ice-ocean-atmosphere system.
-I mainly use remote sensing technologies to study dynamics of ice shelves, quantify their response to different oceanic and atmospheric factors.
+My research focuses on using multiple remote sensing technologies to study the response of Antarctic glaciers to different oceanic and atmospheric factors.

 ## Research Interests
-Glaciology

-Antarctic Ice Sheet

-Ice-ocean Interaction

-Satellite Altimetry

-SAR Images

-Climate Change
+Glaciers; Antarctic Ice Sheet; Ice-ocean Interaction; Satellite Altimetry; SAR Images; Climate Change

 ## Education